Bridging Information Security and Environmental Criminology Research to Better Mitigate Cybercrime: Introduction

 The interest in cybercrime prevention is profound.
 The information security field, which naturally has a strong technical focus, has been studying cybercrime and devising countermeasures since its inception.
-On the other hand, the environmental criminology field, which is multidisciplinary at heart, focused on crime prevention, and based on traditional crime, has been comparatively slow in its reaction to cybercrime.
+On the other hand, the environmental criminology field, which is multidisciplinary at heart and focused on traditional crime prevention based, has been comparatively slow in its reaction to cybercrime.
 There have been successes in crime prevention in these respective fields, but keeping up with cybercriminals has proven to be an arms race.
 Furthermore, little collaborative or interdisciplinary work between these two fields has been carried out.
-Just like the cybercriminals, there is a pressing need for greater coordination and collaboration amongst computer security researchers and criminologists to better mitigate cybercrime.
+To keep up with cybercriminals, there is a pressing need for greater coordination and collaboration amongst computer security researchers and criminologists, among others, to better mitigate cybercrime.